saagie/technologies-community/technologies/app/airbyte/README.md

 ## Description

-This folder contains the image of the redirection to the VM containing the OSS version of Airbyte software allowing the creation of data flows.
+This folder contains the image of the redirection to the VM containing the OSS version of Airbyte allowing the creation of data flows.

 The OSS version of Airbyte allows only one single user but a project can create his own Airbyte connections without being seen by other projects.
 For more details about the limitation of OSS version of Airbyte, click [here](https://airbyte.com/airbyte-open-source)